FlyLuaIo/flyluaioscripts/README.md

 # flyluaioscripts

-Lua hardware mapping profiles for [FlyLuaIO](https://github.com/cpuwolf/flyluaio) — the successor to qmdev.
+Lua hardware mapping profiles for [FlyLuaIO](https://gitee.com/FlyLuaIo/flyluaio) — the successor to qmdev.

-FlyLuaIO bridges USB HID cockpit panels to **X-Plane 11/12** and **Microsoft Flight Simulator 2020/2024**.
+FlyLuaIO bridges USB HID/MobiFlight cockpit panels to **X-Plane 11/12** and **Microsoft Flight Simulator 2020/2024**.
 This repository contains the shared Lua framework and aircraft-specific profile scripts loaded by the FlyLuaIO plugin.

 ## Performance note (plugin runtime)